Tina Shrader, Ma, Lmft Email & Phone Number

 • Administered studies focusing on prejudice, stigma, and discrimination research• Worked closely with the researchers and contributed to discussion and planning of research methods, and gave feedback of my personal experience as the research assistant who was conducting the experiment in the lab.
 Specifically, discussed possible ways to ‘measure’ the stigma someone may have for another based on how many empty seats they put between themselves and the person.• Conducted research, compiled and coded data, and aided the doctoral student in analyzing collected data to determine the results.
 Suggested some variables that may have impacted their choices such as cultural expectations for personal space and how close one gets to strangers. • Greeted students as they arrived for the experiment, lead them through the specific script, worked to limit any variables of my behavior that would impact the results, monitored their behaviors closely, and debriefed the students as necessary in the end.

-Tina Shrader, Ma, Lmft Education Details
+Tina Shrader, Ma, Lmft education

-Frequently Asked Questions about Tina Shrader, Ma, Lmft
+Frequently asked questions about Tina Shrader, Ma, Lmft

 What company does Tina Shrader, Ma, Lmft work for?